Who makes up the TranQuill Legal team?

 The TranQuill Legal team is comprised of fully qualified Australian solicitors, Registered Migration Agents and a dedicated administration contingent.
 Our staff members are dedicated to the highest order of professional ethics and quality service, with a proven success rate, and rigorous ethical standards.

-Owen wants to live in a world where his trusty side-kick Bronwyn does not nag him and he always has a hot cup of tea, a Diet Coke and a jar of jellybeans within arms reach.
+Owen wants to live in a world where his trusty side-kick Bronwyn does not nag him and he always has a hot cup of tea, a Diet Coke and a packet of snakes (he was banned from the jellybeans) within arms reach.

-He is currently an Adjunct Professor of Law at the University of Canberra, lecturing for the Juris Doctor program.
-He teaches budding lawyers how to be ethical (some might say an impossible task), sue people and understand Admin Law.
+In a previous life he was an Adjunct Professor of Law at the University of Canberra, lecturing for the Juris Doctor program.
+He taught budding lawyers how to be ethical (some might say an impossible task), sue people and understand Admin Law.

 Owen is definitely the lawyer you want on your side.
-He is a quiet achiever – tenacious, pragmatic and results driven.
+He is a quiet achiever – tenacious, pragmatic and results-driven.
 He works hard for his clients and never gives up.
-If you read some of our testimonials you’ll get a true sense of the dedication he has towards his work and clients.
+If you read some of our testimonials you’ll get a true sense of the dedication he has towards his work and clients, but don’t expect him to dress up.
+He is a blue-collar guy from a small dairy-farming town (which is why he can smell b-sh** a mile away).
+He only dresses in a suit when he has to go across the road to a court.
+Jeans is more his style.

 In his spare time, Owen has no spare time…